 Savannah Energy in talks to buy Exxon's stake in Chad, Cameroon assets

-(Reuters) -Africa-focused Savannah Energy said on Wednesday it was in exclusive talks to buy U.S. oil producer Exxon Mobil Corp’s interest in two energy assets in Chad and Cameroon.
+Africa-focused Savannah Energy (SAVES.L) said on Wednesday it was in exclusive talks to buy U.S. oil producer Exxon Mobil Corp's (XOM.N) interest in two energy assets in Chad and Cameroon.

 The British oil and gas producer is proposing to buy a 40% operated interest in the Doba oil project in Chad, and a 40% interest in the Chad-Cameroon oil transportation pipeline.